 Turkey - Turkey Game - Turkey Shoot

-2. a term to describe events in a tournament other than major championships, such as secondary events, consolation events and side games.
+2. an English-based term to describe events in a tournament other than major championships, such as secondary events, consolation events and side games.

 Türkiye Briç Federasyonu